-And without a cryptocurrency that can achieve those elements, as well as the trust of its users, we’re unlikely to see crypto used as a day-to-day transactional currency with mass adoption any time soon.
+Without a cryptocurrency that can achieve all three elements, as well as the trust of its users, we’re unlikely to see crypto used as a day-to-day transactional currency with mass adoption any time soon.
 While even the most adopted coins like Bitcoin and Ether have been revolutionary in their contributions to crypto longevity, their price volatility has led to both merchant weariness and speculative investing.

 When paying for goods and services, a currency’s stability is crucial in making sure that neither buyers nor sellers lose value in the process due to price volatility.
 From a trading perspective, having a truly stable crypto asset to keep your funds safe from price swings but fluid for re-investing is important to furthering adoption of crypto assets as an (even speculative) investment vehicle.

-Stable in value with theoretically no price volatility, this new class of crypto assets has the potential to serve as the backbone of financial applications on the blockchain, and lead to further adoption for both crypto trading & eventually use as a day-to-day transactional currency beyond fiat.
+Stable in value with theoretically no price volatility, this new class of crypto assets has the potential to serve as the backbone of financial applications on the blockchain.
+They may also lead to further adoption for both crypto trading and as a day-to-day transactional currency beyond fiat.

 With such high stakes, it’s no surprise that several (and few very well-funded) stablecoin projects have been attracting a lot of media attention lately.
 We mention some of them below, but with interest in this new class of assets rising so quickly, we wanted to give our readers a breakdown of the different approaches being taken.

 Although we’ll no doubt see more iterations as projects vie for the stablecoin crown, most approaches to date fall under one of these three categories: